niklaz/simple-x-o/README.md

 4. Use "New Game" to start fresh
 5. Use "Clear Score" to reset the scoreboard
 6. Use "Clear All Data" to reset everything (scores + current game)
+7. Click the 🌙/☀️ button in the top-right to toggle dark mode

 ## 💾 Game Persistence